aurelia/documentation/English/docs.md

 <h2 id="extending-html"><a href="#extending-html">Extending HTML</a></h2>

 Aurelia has a powerful and extensible HTML template compiler.
 The compiler itself is just an algorithm for interacting with these extensions.
-Out of the box, Aurelia provides two extensions: _Custom Elements_ and _Custom Attributes.
+Out of the box, Aurelia provides two extensions: _Custom Elements_ and _Custom Attributes_.

 These extensions are not visible to the compiler by default.
 There are three main ways to plug them in: